lemjoe/yt-detox/README.md

 ## Contributing

 Feel free to submit issues and enhancement requests!
 Together we can build a more mindful YouTube experience.

+## License

+This project is licensed under the Mozilla Public License 2.0 (MPL-2.0) - see the [LICENSE](LICENSE) file for details.